Your location plan must include a red line around the application site – without this, we can't accept your application.

 Outline Planning Permission and Reserved Matters

-You can make small changes to your existing permission without having to make a new planning application.
+You may be able to make small changes to your existing permission without having to make a new planning application.
 This doesn't include listed building consent or other forms of consent.

 If you already have Building Regulations approval then you will also need to let your Building Control Service provider know of the changes.